JESUS IDENTIFIES HIMSELF WITH HUMAN KIND

 Immediately Jesus was baptized and he stepped out of the water, there was no more rest for him.
 The heavens opened; a voice declared him the Son of God; the Holy Spirit came down on him; he was chased after by people who wanted his services.
 Up until this moment, Jesus must have lived a quiet life.
 This quiet came to an end with his baptism.
 Baptism actually ‘betrayed him’.
 It revealed him to the world.
 From thence, people never left him alone, until his death on the cross.

 For any true Christian, baptism implies stepping into the crowd, and getting involved with the problems of the world and one’s own problems.
 Baptisms entails accepting commitments.
 It means getting rubbing shoulder with others.
 A true baptized can NEVER BE UNINVOLVED!!
-In the 1st Reading, God tells us: “I have called you to serve the cause of right; I have taken you by the hand and formed you; I have appointed you as covenant of the people and light of nations, to open the eyes of the blind…” An atheist once commented about Christians: “If Christians are the light of the world, then somebody has forgotten to turn the switch on.”
+An atheist once commented about Christians: “If Christians are the light of the world, then somebody has forgotten to turn the switch on.”
 If we are real Christians, then we cannot be uninvolved.
 Our light must shine to the full view of others.
 The world around us is falling apart, but we are lifting no finger to help, under the pretext of not wanting to “interfere” in other people’s affairs.
-There are Christians in most of the High offices in Cameroon, but the corruption and injustice still prevail!
+There are Christians in most of the High offices in our country, but corruption injustice and exploitation of the weak still prevail!
 On this feast of our Lord’s Baptism, we are reminded of our baptismal call to be involved fully in the life of our families, our church, our country, our world… in order that we may contribute in making it a better place, by switching on our Christian lights.